learnpixelart/currency.starter/README.md

 end
 ```

 Note: "Real World" CSV comes in many formats / flavors / dialects
-and CSV fields can contain commas, quotes and newlines, none of these is covered by split.
+and CSV fields can contain commas, quotes and newlines,
+none of these escape rules and edge cases is covered by split.